ubarsc/python-fmask/doc/source/index.rst

 shadow, and snow detection for Landsats 4-7, 8, and Sentinel 2 images Remote Sensing of Environment 159 (2015) 269-277.

+Also includes optional extension for Sentinel-2 from Frantz, D., Hass, E., Uhl, A., Stoffels, J., & Hill, J. (2018).
+Improvement of the Fmask algorithm for Sentinel-2 images: Separating clouds from bright surfaces based on parallax effects.
+Remote Sensing of Environment 215, 471-481.

 Installation requires `Python <http://python.org/>`_, `numpy <http://www.numpy.org/>`_, `scipy <http://www.scipy.org/>`_,
 `GDAL <http://gdal.org/>`_ and `RIOS <http://rioshome.org/>`_ and the ability to compile C extensions for Python.
 It is licensed under GPL 3.